-Alongside our other green ethics activities, we have also worked with the University of Winchester to ensure that we have a wide range of fairly traded and ethical sound products available to purchase on campus.
+Alongside our other green ethics activities, we have also worked with the University of Winchester to ensure that we have a wide range of fairly traded and ethically sound products available to purchase on campus.
 In 2008, we were awarded Fairtrade University status and our work was also instrumental in helping the city of Winchester reach Fairtrade status in 2009.
 We take an active role in the Universities Fresher’s Fortnight events and celebrations and continue to strive to ensure that we remain a strong force for driving ethical purchasing on campus and in the city of Winchester.

 These include the NUS led campaign Snap It Off which encourages our students to identify lights and equipment left on campus unnecessarily by snapping a photo of the offending light/device.
 It also includes the inter-hall energy saving competition Student Switch Off.
-For the latter the Student Union is providing many prizes including a free night at the summer ball (which includes a personal butler) for the winning student accommodation that uses the least energy in halls.
+For the latter, the Student Union provides many prizes including free tickets to the Summer Ball for the winning student accommodation that uses the least energy in halls.

-If you want to know more about the work we do or have any ideas or suggestion on how we could do more to ‘green’ the campus or better or ethical practices, then please drop us an email to SU_environment@winchester.ac.uk
+If you want to know more about the work we do or have any ideas or suggestions on how we could do more to ‘green’ the campus or better or ethical practices, then please drop us an email to SU_environment@winchester.ac.uk